AtzoriMarco/InSituPackage/README.md

 ### *Nek5000/core/3rd_party/catalyst.f*

 This file is not part of Nek5000.
-It contains the definition of the subroutines *catalyst_init*, *catalyst_process* and *catalyst_end*, which employ default Catalyst functions (e.g. *requestdatadescription*) as well the ones that we developed for mapping Nek fields in VTK format (e.g. *creategrid* and *add_scalar_field*).
+It contains the definition of the subroutines *catalyst_init*, *catalyst_process* and *catalyst_end*, which employ default Catalyst functions (such as *requestdatadescription*) as well the ones that we developed for mapping Nek fields in VTK format (such as *creategrid* and *add_scalar_field*).
 Note that this file also contains timers, which, at present, write a separate record for each MPI rank.

 ### *Nek5000/core/3rd_party/nek_catalyst.cxx*

 This file is not part of Nek5000.
-It contains the functions that we developed for mapping Nek fields in VTK format.
+It contains the actual adaptor, *i.e.* the functions that map Nek5000 fields in VTK format.

 ### *Nek5000/core/mkuserfile*